Words With Friends Rules: A Quick Start Guide

 How to Play Words With Friends: The Basics

-Even though there are some minor differences in presentation, how to play Words With Friends 2 is exactly the same as Words With Friends Classic.
-You get the same board, the same letters, the same objective, and the same Words With Friends rules.
+Even though there are some minor differences in presentation, each version of Words With Friends plays the same way.
+You get the same board, the same letters, the same objective and the same Words With Friends rules.
 Play on a computer or via the app on your mobile device; the actual game is the same.

 The three main parts of the game you’ll need to know about are: